Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 It’s a command line tool.

-Basically tries to retrieve all data that was stored on an SD card (or another kind of disk storage) even after it was deleted.
+It basically tries to retrieve all data that was stored on an SD card (or another kind of disk storage) even after it was deleted.

 In the first case I was able to recover my pictures.
-In the second case it didn’t work, it was a very different use case, but at least I know I tried.
+In the second case it didn’t work; it was a very different use case, but at least I know I tried.

 There’s an official site with docs and also a complete documentation in PDF available